vdhamer/Git-Crypt-Demo/README.md

 16.	**Completing the app**

-	You can now update the Swift files in the new app to match those in my GitCryptDemo repository on GitHub.
-That makes the app behave differently when it finds that `Secret.txt` is locked compared to when it finds the file unlocked.
+	You can now update the Swift files in the new app to match those in the GitHub vdHamer/GitCryptDemo repository.
+That extends the app to use the content of either `Secret.txt` or `Unsecret.txt` (when the app sees that `Secret.txt` is encrypted).

-17. Final testing
+	So within the app you should see "Temp secret" displayed, because that is how we left the concent of `Secret.txt` in Step #11.

+17.	**Some final testing**

-	For the complete picture, you may want to create a new local clone of the GitHub repo.
+	You may want to create a new local repository, say `GitCryptDemoClone`, of the GitHub repo.
+	The easy way to do this is to go to the GitHub repository, and click on `Code` and `Open with Xcode`.
+	Then confirm that the file `Secret.txt` is encrypted there by opening it in an editor.
-	And check that the `Secret` is locked: the app will show "Hello, World!" with a capital W.
+	You should also see that the compiled app now displays "Hello, World!" with a capital W (as in the file `Unsecret.txt`).

 	Once you are reassured that all this works, you can edit Secret.txt with an updated secret 	(but remember to lock the repo!) and you should be done.